 Greeting: Your greeting, or salutation, should make that invaluable good impression by avoiding vague, tired phrases like “Dear Hiring Manager.”
 Address the person directly instead!

-Formatting: Applying to work in a place that values individual creativity and innovation?
-Using a comma after the greeting may be your best bet.
+- Formatting: Applying to work in a place that values individual creativity and innovation?
+A comma after the greeting may be best.
 Think you’ll be wearing business attire on a day-to-day basis?
 A colon will suit you better.

 Dear Mr. Hoffman,